tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 > **Note**<br>
 > As the `ums-keycloak-extensions-handler` is performing frequent (one per second) requests to Keycloak for retrieval of the Keycloak event history, you might want to stop/remove the deployment while debugging/analysing Keycloak to not get your debug output spammed by these requests.

+### Accessing the Keycloak admin console

+Deployments set to `debug.enable: true` expose the Keycloak admin console at `http://id.<your_opendesk_domain>/admin/`.
+This can also be achieved by updating the Ingress `ums-keycloak-extensions-proxy` with an additional path that allows access to `/admin/`.

+The admin console login is using the default Keycloak admin account `kcadmin` and the password from the secret `ums-opendesk-keycloak-credentials`.